yegor256/blog/_drafts/_xcop.md

 [Read](https://github.com/yegor256/xcop) how you can integrate `xcop` with [Rake](https://github.com/ruby/rake), [Maven](https://maven.apache.org/), and other builders.
-I will appreciate if you contribute your own integrations.
+I will appreciate it if you contribute your own integrations too.